carloswilsonperez/Hotel-Reservation/README.md

 # Hotel-Reservation

-Project for the Udacit Java Nanodegree.
+Project for the Udacity Java Nanodegree.

 Compiled with Java 8.